 - X-rays

-Although imaging tests are an important first step in identifying abnormalities, they will not confirm a mesothelioma diagnosis.
+Although imaging tests are an essential first step in identifying abnormalities, they will not confirm a mesothelioma diagnosis.
 If doctors think a cancerous tumor may be present after these scans, they will order a biopsy.

 Biopsy